marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 ![User-Devices-Level-2](doc/users-devices-level-2.png)

-In order to change the settings of a device associaton clicking on the device name.
+In order to change the settings of a device association clicking on the device name.
 This will open the third level:

 ![User-Devices-Level-3](doc/users-devices-level-3.png)